 Pick: Colorado State

-Tags: 2013 Football Predictions Arizona State Sun Devils Arizona Wildcats California Golden Bears Cody Kessler Colorado Buffaloes De'Anthony Thomas Featured Follow Gus Malzahn Index Johnathan Franklin Lane Kiffin Marcus Mariota Mark Helfrich Max Wittek Mike Leach Mike MacIntyre Oregon Ducks Oregon State Beavers Pac-12 Football Popular Stanford Cardinal Travis Wilson UCLA Bruins USC Trojans Utah Utes Washington Huskies Washington State Cougars
+Tags: 2013 Football Predictions Arizona State Sun Devils Arizona Wildcats California Golden Bears Cody Kessler Colorado Buffaloes De'Anthony Thomas Follow Gus Malzahn Index Johnathan Franklin Lane Kiffin Marcus Mariota Mark Helfrich Max Wittek Mike Leach Mike MacIntyre Oregon Ducks Oregon State Beavers Pac-12 Football Stanford Cardinal Travis Wilson UCLA Bruins USC Trojans Utah Utes Washington Huskies Washington State Cougars